dpembo/e2stream-installer/e2stream-installer/readme.txt

 +----------------------------------------------------------+

 Change log
+v6.3 - 22/03/2015
+* Added option in installer to download the app as a zip for installation from other software

 v6.2 - 22/03/2015
 * Moved source to github and modified build process/scripts to take this into account